reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 ## Optimizing Costs with Purchasing Options
 We can use the following purchasing options of EC2 to optimize our cost of using EC2:

-**On-Demand Instances**:  We pay by the second for the running instances.
+1. **On-Demand Instances**:  We pay by the second for the running instances.
-**Savings Plans**: Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
+2. **Savings Plans**: Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
-Reserved Instances – Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
+3. **Reserved Instances**:  Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
-Spot Instances – Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly.
+4. **Spot Instances**: We can request unused EC2 instances, which can reduce our EC2 costs significantly.
-Dedicated Hosts – Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
+5. **Dedicated Hosts**: Pay for a physical host that is fully dedicated to running our instances, and bringing our existing per-socket, per-core, or per-VM software licenses to reduce costs.
-Dedicated Instances – Pay, by the hour, for instances that run on single-tenant hardware.
+6. **Dedicated Instances**: Pay, by the hour, for instances that run on single-tenant hardware.
-Capacity Reservations – Reserve capacity for your EC2 instances in a specific Availability Zone for any duration.
+7. **Capacity Reservations**: Reserve capacity for our EC2 instances in a specific Availability Zone for any duration.

 ## Platform Services Based on EC2
-EC2 is a foundation level service in the Amazon Cloud.
-Multiple platform level services are available in which take care of the provisioning of EC2:
+EC2 is a foundation-level service in the Amazon Cloud.
+AWS provides multiple platform level services which take care of the provisioning of EC2 instances and allow us to focus on building applications:

 1. Elastic Container Service (Amazon ECS) is a highly scalable and fast container management service.
-2. Fargate: With AWS Fargate, you don't need to manage servers, handle capacity planning, or isolate container workloads for security.
-Fargate handles the infrastructure management aspects of your workload for you.
+2. Fargate: With AWS Fargate, we do not need to manage servers, handle capacity planning, or isolate container workloads for security.
-3. AWS Elastic Beanstalk makes it easy for you to create, deploy, and manage scalable, fault-tolerant applications running on the AWS Cloud.
+3. AWS Elastic Beanstalk makes it easy for us to create, deploy, and manage scalable, fault-tolerant applications running on the AWS Cloud.

 ## Conclusion

 Here is a list of the major points for a quick reference:

-You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/kinesis).
+1. EC2 is a foundation-level compute service in AWS.
+2. For creating an EC2 instance we provide an AMI and instance type.
+3. We can attach different types of storage to EC2: EBS, EFS, S3, and Instance Store.
+4. We control incoming and outgoing traffic to EC2 with security groups.
+5. EC2 provides various cost-optimizing options for running our workloads on EC2.